-Table 4: Elbasvir/grazoprevir - extent and probability of added benefit
+Table 4 presents a summary of the extent and probability of the added benefit of EBR/GZR

-Subindication Appropriate comparator therapy ^a Extent and probability of added benefit CHC genotype 1 Ledipasvir/sofosbuvir ^b Added benefit not proven or ombitasvir/paritaprevir/ritonavir plus dasabuvir (if applicable, plus ribavirin) ^c CHC genotype 4 Ledipasvir/sofosbuvir ^b Added benefit not proven or ombitasvir/paritaprevir/ritonavir plus ribavirin ^c b: Patients without cirrhosis/with compensated cirrhosis; according to the SPC of ledipasvir/sofosbuvir, the combination of ledipasvir/sofosbuvir plus ribavirin is an alternative option in patients infected with genotype 1, 4, 5 or 6 without cirrhosis or with compensated cirrhosis.
-The G-BA currently does not consider this combination as ACT.
+Subindication Appropriate comparator therapy ^a Extent and probability of added benefit CHC genotype 1 Ledipasvir/sofosbuvir ^b Added benefit not proven or ombitasvir/paritaprevir/ritonavir plus dasabuvir (if applicable, plus ribavirin) ^c CHC genotype 4 Ledipasvir/sofosbuvir ^b Added benefit not proven or ombitasvir/paritaprevir/ritonavir plus ribavirin [°] ne G-BA's ACT also contains information on or these genotypes is not recommended in the b: Patients without cirrhosis/with compensated cirrhosis; according to the SPC of ledipasvir/sofosbuvir, the combination of ledipasvir/sofosbuvir plus ribavirin is an alternative option in patients infected with genotype 1, 4, 5 or 6 without cirrhosis or with compensated cirrhosis.
+The G-BA currently does not consider this combination as ACT. c: Patients without cirrhosis.
 ACT: appropriate comparator therapy; CHC: chronic hepatitis C; G-BA: Federal Joint Committee; SPC: Summary of Product Characteristics